 - Post-traumatic stress disorder

 If you are filing a car accident claim, you need an attorney on your side.
 At Ring Jimenez, P.C., we strive to provide our clients with comprehensive, full-service representation, advocating aggressively for your rights each step of the way.
-Hiring a car accident attorney from our firm can provide several benefits to your claim, including the following.
+Hiring a car accident attorney from our law firm can provide several benefits to your claim, including the following.

 - Access to expert witnesses who can validate your claims